Annual volumes of organic Washington blueberries continue to grow

 High Quality

-The demand for work around the quality of the fruit in the industry also helps.
-In Bridges, it tends to heavily prune the fruit, which of course leads to larger fruit.
-“As the industry becomes a year-round staple, some of the importance of regional shows is lost.
+The work around the quality of the fruit in the industry also helps demand.
+At Bridges, you tend to prune the fruit heavily, which of course leads to larger fruit.
+“As the industry becomes a year-round commodity, some of the importance of regional programs is lost.
 Our goal is to provide an exceptional quality seasonal experience to our customers,” he says.
 Also taken into account is the Draper berry variety that Bridges focuses on.
-“It has set the bar for consumer expectations for fresh produce around size, Brix degrees and pressure.
+“It has set the bar for fresh produce consumption expectations around size, brix and pressure.
 The question is what's next and what's next for Draper?
-How do other varieties reflect those characteristics in different market windows that are mainly later?
-McMillan asks.
+How do other varieties reflect those characteristics in different market windows that are mainly later? » asks McMillan.

 Record in sales

-In the meantime, this upcoming season, McMillan anticipates that the price could match historic levels.
-“Last year it was a good price market,” he says.
-“Looking at the spikes that are happening now in California and Mexico, those are parallel to what they have been in the past, so I anticipate that the prices will be comparable.”
+Meanwhile, this upcoming season, McMillan anticipates the price could match historical levels.
+“Last year was a good price market,” he says.
+"As you look at the spikes that are happening now in California and Mexico, those are parallel to what they have been in the past, so I anticipate that prices will be comparable."

 Previous article